scottcunningham/soarer_converter_config/README.md

 Currently supported keyboards:

 - IBM Model M 122-key
+- IBM Model F AT (ANSI-ish mod)

 Work In Progress:

-- IBM Model F AT
+- Montered K0110

 Boards likely to make an appearance in the future: